-In endometriosis, cells that look and act like the endometrial cells (from the endometrium, the tissue that lines the uterus) implant on pelvic organs outside of the uterus, often on the fallopian tubes, ovaries, and bowels.
-This endometrial tissue outside the uterus responds to hormonal changes—it thickens and sheds as part of menstruation.
+In endometriosis, cells that look and act like the endometrial cells (from the endometrium, the tissue that lines the uterus) implant on pelvic organs outside of the uterus, often on the fallopian tubes, ovaries and bowels.
+This endometrial tissue outside of the uterus responds to hormonal changes—it thickens and sheds as part of menstruation.
 But because it has nowhere to go, it builds up and causes inflammation of surrounding tissue.

-Over time, this can cause damage, scarring, lesions, and adhesions, which are abnormal sections of fibrous tissue that cause organs to stick together.
+Over time, this can cause damage, scarring, lesions and adhesions, which are abnormal sections of fibrous tissue that cause organs to stick together.

 Symptoms of endometriosis